Adjust keyboard settings on your Galaxy phone or tablet

 The Samsung Keyboard can help you out with Smart typing options like text and emoji suggestions.
 For example, emojis and stickers will appear in the toolbar as you type, so you can quickly add them to your messages without searching for them.
 If you need to adjust these options, navigate to Settings, then tap General management, and then tap Samsung Keyboard settings.
 From there, tap the switch(es) next to the following options under Smart typing:

-• Writing assist: New AI features can be configured here.
-Tap Chat translation or Style and grammar to enable or disable Galaxy AI options on the keyboard.
+• Chat assist: New AI features can be configured here.
+Tap Chat translation, Composer, or Style and grammar to enable or disable Galaxy AI options on the keyboard.

 • Predictive text: The keyboard will suggest words for you as you are typing.
 Just select the word to add it to your message.